maximecb/noisecraft/README.md

 ## Running using Docker

-To run NoiseCraft app using Docker please follow the following steps:
+To run the NoiseCraft server using Docker please follow the following steps:
 ```
 # Build docker NoiseCraft image
 docker build . -t noisecraft